 - Students who entered the department in Autumn 2018 or prior fulfill this requirement by taking at least one course (3 credits) in epidemiology.
 This can be satisfied by taking a BIOST course that is cross-listed with Epidemiology (e.g., BIOST 516, BIOST 519, BIOST 520, BIOST 531, BIOST 536, BIOST 537, BIOST 555) as well as EPI 517 (cross-listed with PHG 511).
 Note: a BIOST course that is cross-listed with EPI and that is listed either under Elective List 1 or 2 counts towards both the electives credit and the epidemiology requirement.

-- Students who enter the department in Autumn 2019 or later fulfill this requirement by taking BIOST 504 Foundations of Public Health for Biostatistics as one of their List 2 electives, satisfying the most recent requirements set forth by the Council on Education for Public Health (CEPH).
+- Students who enter the department in Autumn 2019 through Autumn 2022 fulfill this requirement by taking BIOST 504 Foundations of Public Health for Biostatistics as one of their List 2 electives, satisfying the most recent requirements set forth by the Council on Education for Public Health (CEPH).

 Course recommendations and notes

 - The department recommends that students register for and attend the BIOST 580 Seminar in Biostatistics every quarter.
-Nine quarters are required.
+Students are required to register for BIOST 580 for at least nine quarters.

 - In preparation for work on their dissertation, students are expected to master computational skills at the level covered in BIOST 561 Computational Skills for Biostatistics.
 Taking this course in the first year of PhD studies is recommended.